ibm-cloud-docs/billing-usage/manage_billing.md

 The process for updating a credit card requires a manual review that might take a few days to process.
 To view your open change request cases, go to [{{site.data.keyword.cloud_notm}} Support](https://cloud.ibm.com/unifiedsupport/supportcenter).
 {: tip}

+American Express can't be used as a payment method for India, Singapore, and South Africa based accounts that are billed in US dollars.
+{: note}

 ### Updating PayPal or other payment methods
 {: #changepaymethod-paypal}